Steven A. Beebe

 Steven A. Beebe (born September 19, 1950) is an American professor of communication.
 He is a communication and C. S. Lewis scholar who discovered a fragment of an unpublished manuscript started by C.S.
 Lewis that was to be co-authored by J. R. R. Tolkien about communication (Language and Human Nature).
 Beebe is Regents' and University Distinguished Professor Emeritus of Communication Studies at Texas State University, San Marcos.
-Beebe has more than 60 published articles and book chapters.
-He is also the author or co-author of 14 books that have been used at hundreds of colleges and universities (including international, Canadian, Russian and Chinese editions).
+Beebe has more than 75 published articles and book chapters.
+He is also the author or co-author of 15 books that have been used at hundreds of colleges and universities by millions of students around the world (including Canadian, Russian and Chinese editions).
 He is past president of the National Communication Association and played a leadership role in developing the Russian Communication Association.

 Education

 Beebe received his undergraduate degree, B. S. in Education (1972) in Public Address with a minor in Music, and an M.A. degree (1973) in Speech Communication, from the University of Central Missouri.
 His Ph.D. is from the University of Missouri-Columbia (1976) in Speech Communication.
-In 2003, he and his wife, Susan J. Beebe, established a scholarship at their alma mater, the University of Central Missouri, for communication students who are also involved in the forensics program.
+In 2003, he and his wife, Susan J. Beebe, established a scholarship at their alma mater, the University of Central Missouri, for students who are also involved in the forensics program.